adgellida/chocolateyautomaticpackages/ReadMe.md

 * startmenureviver
 * sumo
 * superantispyware
-* trillian - change filehippo version source with official on the next pull
+* trillian - version from filehippo
 * unity - may include download with wget on the next pull
 * unitywebplayer
+* viber - version from softwareinformer
 * wassapp
 * windowsrepair
 * xonotic - may include download with wget on the next pull